Our LOHC Technology – disrupting hydrogen infrastructure

 (South) Eastern Europe with countries like Romania, Bulgaria, Slovakia as well as Ukraine offer high potential for the production and export of green hydrogen.
 LOHC is an optimal carrier to enable the transport of green hydrogen from there.
 The Danube, Europe‘s second largest river linking East with West, is predestined as an efficient transport route for LOHC-BT; other forms of hydrogen transport, such as in liquid form or as ammonia, would not even be permitted, if only because of safety.
 Hence, we are pushing LOHC (de-)hydrogenation plants to be installed within the river triangle Danube/Inn/Ilz in Bavaria.
 The plant units are sized to supply and release around 1,000 – 2,000 tonnes of green hydrogen per year.
 They are to be erected at the sites of largescale industrial hydrogen consumers near the Danube to create an early hub for green hydrogen supply in Bavaria.
 These activities are connected to the pan-European parent project “Green Hydrogen@Blue Danube” by VERBUND AG – with the vision to establish a green LOHC supply chain across the Danube region in the future.

-The world’s largest plant for storing green hydrogen in liquid organic hydrogen carriers (LOHC) on an industrial scale is being built at CHEMPARK Dormagen, with construction planned in the end of 2023.
+The world’s largest plant for storing green hydrogen in liquid organic hydrogen carriers (LOHC) on an industrial scale is being built at CHEMPARK Dormagen, with construction planned in 2025.
 The state of North Rhine-Westphalia is supporting the project with funding of 9 million euros from the progres.nrw programme.
 The Krefeld-based subsidiary of Hydrogenious LOHC Technologies, LOHC Industrial Solutions NRW GmbH, will take charge of project management and plant operation.
 With its proprietary LOHC technology, the Erlangen-based parent company can contribute the key element and the corresponding scaled plant system.
 With the planned plant capacity, about 1,800 tonnes of hydrogen per year can be stored in LOHC.